Bastelmatz/TonUINO/README.md

 		-> jumps to last track in last folder for last track action
 	- Party, AudioDrama -> jumps to random folder on next track action

+## Up to 3 tracks for Single and Uni/Bi-Directional-Pair music modes
+- Second fix track (uses bytes of end track)
+- Third fix track (uses bytes of recent track)
+- On play next/previous: 1. track -> 2. track -> 3. track -> 1. track -> ...
+- In memory and quiz mode: match if track 1 or 2 or 3 matches

+## Auto Pause and Shutdown
+- Standby Timer
+	- Shutdown the Tonuino after a defined time (if supported by hardware)
+- Sleep Timer
+	- Pause Tonuino after a defined time (and shutdown if possible)
+- Sleep Counter
+	- Pause Tonuino after defined number of tracks were played (and shutdown if possible)

 ## Music Modes - Definitions

 	AudioDrama = 1